WCKG

-WCKG (1530 AM) is a radio station licensed to Elmhurst, Illinois, United States.
-The station serves the Chicago area and is owned by DuPage Radio, LLC.
-The station operates during daytime hours only.
-Hours of operation are determined by the Federal Communications Commission (FCC); daytime broadcasting varies monthly with the changes in sunrise and sunset.
-Due to its close proximity to 1530 WCKY in Cincinnati, OH, its coverage diminishes during the mid afternoon.
-The station is also heard on 102.3 FM through a translator in Elmhurst.
+WCKG (1530 kHz) is a commercial AM radio station licensed to Elmhurst, Illinois, and serving the Chicago metropolitan area.
+It broadcasts a sports radio format and is owned by DuPage Radio, LLC.
+WCKG is a Fox Sports Radio Network affiliate.
+It also carries the nationally syndicated Ramsey Show with Dave Ramsey and some brokered programming.

+WCKG is powered at 760 watts and is a daytimer station.
+Because 1530 AM is a clear channel frequency reserved for Class A stations WCKY Cincinnati and KFBK Sacramento, WCKG uses a directional antenna and must go off the air at sunset to avoid interference.
+The transmitter is on Harvard Street in Elmhurst, between Interstate 88 and Interstate 294.
+Programming is heard around the clock on 90-watt FM translator W272DQ at 102.3 MHz in Elmhurst.

 History

 WKDC

 AM 1530 signed on the air October 10, 1974.
-The station's call letters were originally WKDC representing the signal coverage in Will, Kane, DuPage and Cook counties.
+The station's call sign was originally WKDC representing the signal coverage in Will, Kane, DuPage and Cook counties.
 It ran 250 watts, during daytime hours only, and aired a middle of the road (MOR) format.
 It was owned by Frank and Lois Blotter, operating as DuPage County Broadcasters.
 The studios were built for stereo (Cetec Sparta stereo audio equipment) although it was not until 1976 when the FCC authorized the station to test AM stereo.
 Daytime and night-time findings on AM stereo were presented at the 1977 NAB Convention in Washington, DC.

 In 1981, the station was sold to Robert Snyder's Snyder Broadcasting for $1 million, and it began airing show tunes.
 Snyder Broadcasting filed for bankruptcy on December 29, 1982, and the station was taken off the air in October 1983 and remained off the air for over a year until it was repurchased by Frank and Lois Blotter.
 When it returned to the air, it began airing beautiful music and adult standards.
 By the early 1990s, it was airing ethnic programming and big band music.

 WJJG

 In 1994, the station was sold to Joe Gentile for $700,000 and its call sign was changed to WJJG.
 The call letters stood for owner Joseph J. Gentile.
 Joe's nickname was "The Baron of Barrington," where he owned a Chrysler-Plymouth dealership for many years.

-Gentile hosted a program weekday mornings, featuring talk and adult standards.
+Gentile hosted a program on weekday mornings, featuring talk and adult standards.
 The station also featured brokered programming, including a show hosted by John H. Cox, syndicated talk shows, and The Sounds of Sinatra with Sid Mark.